md-redwan-hossain/ngx-workspace/projects/ngx-extra/README.md

 Throw errors from `HttpResourceRef` when the status is error.

-### `SlimComponentState`
+### `slimComponentState`

-Class for managing component state using signals.
-Supports manipulation modes, selection states, and network operation tracking with fluent API.
+Function for managing component state using signals.
+Supports manipulation modes, selection states, and ui state with fluent API.